NachoHotz/NachoHotz/README.md

 - 🔭 I’m currently working on my individual proyect for the Henry Bootcamp.

-## The current tecnologies that I know and work with are:
+## Current tecnologies that I know and work with

-**FrontEnd:** HTML, CSS, JavaScript, ReactJS, Redux
+HTML, CSS, JavaScript, ReactJS, Redux, NodeJS, ExpressJS, SQL

-**BackEnd:** NodeJS, ExpressJS, PostgreSQL

-## Everyday Tools:

-- Vim
-- Postman
+## Current everyday tools

-- Git & Git Bash
+Vim, PostgreSQL, Postman, Git & Git Bash

 ## 📫 How to reach me: ...